hillaryAHR/LIB-201/mapping.md

 The first row contains the column headings and does not need editing.
 The 2nd row (the blue one) is going to be your title slide in the timeline, and doesn't need date metadata.
 You will see sample information in rows 2-3 that show you what is possible to add.

 Begin creating your timeline using the assignment guidelines and filling out your story with metadata (dates, images, captions, etc.)!
+To publish (i.e. when you're done), follow steps 2-3 <a href="https://timeline.knightlab.com/#make">here</a>.

 # 3. Geospatial Data